lwhile/influxdb-relay-annotation/README.md

  ```

 The relay will listen for HTTP or UDP writes and write the data to each InfluxDB server via the HTTP write or UDP endpoint, as appropriate.
 If the write is sent via HTTP, the relay will return a success response as soon as one of the InfluxDB servers returns a success.
 If any InfluxDB server returns a 400 response, that will be returned to the client immediately.
-If all servers return a 500, a 500 will be returned to the client. (?)If only one or some servers return a 500 that will not be returned to the client(?).
+If all servers return a 500, a 500 will be returned to the client.
+If some but not all servers return a 500 that will not be returned to the client.
+You can monitor each instance's logs for 500 errors.

 With this setup a failure of one Relay or one InfluxDB can be sustained while still taking writes and serving queries.
 However, the recovery process will require operator intervention.